ukhsa-collaboration/UKPID/README.md

       permission issues.
 3. **Apple Silicon-based Macs only:** Copy the `/docker-compose.override-mac-apple-silicon.yml` file to `/docker-compose.override.yml`
+4. Run `docker-compose build` in the root of the project to build the docker images
-4. Run `docker-compose up` in the root of the project to start the docker containers
+5. Run `docker-compose up` in the root of the project to start the docker containers
-5. Run `docker-compose run npm npm install` to install node packages
+6. Run `docker-compose run npm npm install` to install node packages
-6. Run `docker-compose run vite npm run build` to generate frontend assets
+7. Run `docker-compose run vite npm run build` to generate frontend assets
-7. Run `docker-compose exec laravel php artisan key:generate` to generate application encryption keys
+8. Run `docker-compose exec laravel php artisan key:generate` to generate application encryption keys
-8. Run `docker-compose exec laravel php artisan migrate --seed` to create and populate the database
+9. Run `docker-compose exec laravel php artisan migrate --seed` to create and populate the database
-9. Once that's all finished, the application should be visible at [http://localhost:35080](http://localhost:35080)
+10. Once that's all finished, the application should be visible at [http://localhost:35080](http://localhost:35080)

 Add yourself to the authors listed in the composer.json file!